MAKE A RESERVATION

 A COVID-19 Update from Destination Residences Hawaii

-As you prepare for your trip to Maui, we ask that you visit our island home in the spirit of Mālama (take care of, tend, care for, preserve or protect) by reviewing the Mālama Maui County Pledge and Road to Hana Driving Code of Conduct.
+As always, we ask that you visit our island home in the spirit of Mālama (take care of, tend, care for, preserve or protect) by reviewing the Mālama Maui County Pledge and Road to Hana Driving Code of Conduct.